divyaprakash-iitd/ciliadnd_postprocessing/README.md

     - Outputs two arrays:
         - Tip deflection of the cilia.
         - Mask indicating values above or below the steady-state deflection.
-    - For each cilia tip deflection component (typically two), generates four lists in total.
+    - Generates four lists in total corresponding to the two components of cilia tip deflection.
     - Saves the processed data as a pickle file named `simdata_tip.pkl`.

 ---